VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 **SeatsAvailability** entities cooperating within a **Conference** aggregate.

-In the third model, with the workflow, the aggregates exchange messages through the workflow about whether the Registrant can make the reservation at the current time.
+In the third model, with the process manager, the aggregates exchange messages through the process manager about whether the Registrant can make the reservation at the current time.

-All three models require entities to communicate about the validation process, but the third model with the workflow appears more complex than the other two.
+All three models require entities to communicate about the validation process, but the third model with the process manager appears more complex than the other two.

 ## Transaction Boundaries

 An aggregate, in the DDD approach, represents a consistency boundary.
-Therefore, the first model with two aggregates, and the third model with two aggregates and a workflow will involve two transactions: one when the system persists the new **Order** aggregate and one when the system persists the updated **SeatsAvailability** aggregate.
+Therefore, the first model with two aggregates, and the third model with two aggregates and a process manager will involve two transactions: one when the system persists the new **Order** aggregate and one when the system persists the updated **SeatsAvailability** aggregate.